jcmgray/quimb/docs/index.rst

 Citing
 ------

-``quimb`` is published in the Journal of Open Source Software `here <https://doi.org/10.21105/joss.00819>`_ - if it ever useful in research please consider citing it!
+``quimb`` is published in the Journal of Open Source Software `here <https://doi.org/10.21105/joss.00819>`_ - if it's ever useful in research please consider citing it!

 .. code-block:: latex